-- The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services - The net income from the operation of a business or profession
+- The full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services - The net income from the operation of a business or profession - Expenditures for business expansion or amortization of capital indebtedness are not used as deductions in determining net income

-- Expenditures for business expansion or amortization of capital indebtedness are not used as deductions in determining net income - An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in IRS regulations - Any withdrawal of cash or assets from the operation of a business or profession is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family - Interest, dividends, and other net income of any kind from real or personal property - Expenditures for amortization of capital indebtedness are not used as deductions in determining net income. - An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in IRS regulations. - Any withdrawal of cash or assets from an investment is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family. - Where the family has net family assets in excess of \$5,000, annual income includes the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD. - The full amount of periodic amounts received from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts, including a lump sum amount or prospective monthly amounts for the delayed start of a periodic amount, other than as specified in exclusions below. - Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay, unless specifically excluded below (e.g., lump sum additions) - Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling. - All regular pay, special pay, and allowances of a member of the Armed Forces, except as excluded below. - Financial assistance, in excess of amounts received for tuition and any other required fees and charges, that an individual receives under the Higher Education Act of 1965, from private sources, or from an institution of higher education (as defined under the Higher Education Act of 1965).
-This does not include loans. - Exception: Financial assistance is not considered income for persons over the age of 23 with dependent children. - Welfare assistance payments (Temporary Assistance for Needy Families TANF)
+- An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in IRS regulations - Any withdrawal of cash or assets from the operation of a business or profession is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested in the operation by the family - Interest, dividends, and other net income of any kind from real or personal property - Expenditures for amortization of capital indebtedness are not used as deductions in determining net income. - An allowance for depreciation of assets used in a business or profession may be deducted, based on straight-line depreciation, as provided in IRS regulations. - Any withdrawal of cash or assets from an investment is included in income, except to the extent the withdrawal is reimbursement of cash or assets invested by the family. - Where the family has net family assets in excess of \$5,000, annual income includes the greater of the actual income derived from all net family assets or a percentage of the value of such assets based on the current passbook savings rate, as determined by HUD. - The full amount of periodic amounts received from Social Security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts, including a lump sum amount or prospective monthly amounts for the delayed start of a periodic amount, other than as specified in exclusions below. - Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation and severance pay, unless specifically excluded below (e.g., lump sum additions) - Periodic and determinable allowances, such as alimony and child support payments, and regular contributions or gifts received from organizations or from persons not residing in the dwelling. - All regular pay, special pay, and allowances of a member of the Armed Forces, except as excluded below. - Welfare assistance payments (Temporary Assistance for Needy Families TANF) - If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income consists of the total of: - The amount of the allowance or grant exclusive of the amount specifically designated for shelter or utilities, PLUS

-- If the welfare assistance payment includes an amount specifically designated for shelter and utilities that is subject to adjustment by the welfare assistance agency in accordance with the actual cost of shelter and utilities, the amount of welfare assistance income to be included as income consists of the total of: - The amount of the allowance or grant exclusive of the amount specifically designated for shelter or utilities, PLUS - The maximum amount that the welfare assistance agency could in fact allow the family for shelter and utilities.
+The maximum amount that the welfare assistance agency could in fact allow the family for shelter and utilities.
 If the family's welfare assistance is ratably reduced from the standard of need by applying a percentage, the amount calculated under this requirement is the amount resulting from one application of the percentage.

-11.1.2.1 Imputed Welfare Income
+11.1.2.1 IMPUTED WELFARE INCOME